Bats to the rescue – Reading Passage With Answers

 There are few places in the world where relations between agriculture and conservation are more strained.
 Madagascar’s forests are being converted to agricultural land at a rate of one percent every year.
 Much of this destruction is fuelled by the cultivation of the country’s main staple crop: rice.
 And a key reason for this destruction is that insect pests are destroying vast quantities of what is grown by local subsistence farmers, leading them to clear forest to create new paddy fields.
 The result is devastating habitat and biodiversity loss on the island, but not all species are suffering.
 In fact, some of the island’s insectivorous bats are currently thriving and this has important implications for farmers and conservationists alike.

-Bats comprise roughly one-fifth of all mammal species in Madagascar and thirty-six recorded bat species are native to the island, making it one of the most important regions for conservation of this animal group anywhere in the world.
+Bats comprise roughly one-fifth of all mammal species in Madagascar and thirty-six recorded bat species are native to the island, making it one of the most important regions for the conservation of this animal group anywhere in the world.

 Co-leading an international team of scientists, Rocha found that several species of indigenous bats are taking advantage of habitat modification to hunt insects swarming above the country’s rice fields.
 They include the Malagasy mouse-eared bat, Major’s long-fingered bat, the Malagasy white-bellied free-tailed bat and Peters’ wrinkle-lipped bat.